-Many of our own chapters hold plant sales, especially in Spring or early Fall, both prime times in Texas for incorporating native plants into your landscape.
+Many of our own chapters hold plant sales in spring or early fall, both prime times in Texas for incorporating native plants into your landscape.
 Also your local chapter can provide resource information and advice specific to where you live.
 Look under the chapters heading to find out how to contact your local chapter.

 Arboretums and botanical gardens

 Texas is fortunate to have many outstanding arboretums and botanical gardens where you can see and research native plants.
-They can be good place to look to see how natives can be incorporated into a landscape design, In addition many of them sell plants either year-round or at special sales.
+They can be good places to look to see how natives can be incorporated into a landscape design.
+In addition many of them sell plants either year-round or at special sales.